-Paul has been juried into the Museum of Fine Arts, Boston, the Currier Museum of Art in Manchester, NH., the Hubbard Museum of the American West in Ruidoso, NM, the Center for Fine Art Photography in Fort Collins, CO, the Photomedia Center in Erie, PA, and the San Diego Art Institute in San Diego, CA. His work is in the collections of both private and corporate collectors, including the Boston Public Library, Fidelity
+Paul has recently been juried into the Museum of Fine Arts, Boston, the Currier Museum of Art in Manchester, NH., the Hubbard Museum of the American West in Ruidoso, NM, the Center for Fine Art Photography in Fort Collins, CO, the Photomedia Center in Erie, PA, and the San Diego Art Institute in San Diego, CA. His work is in the collections of both corporate and private collectors.
+His first book, The Colonial Meetinghouses of New England, will be published by University Press of New England in 2010.